mdlacasse/Owl/RATE_MODELS.md

 #### `conservative`

-Pessimistic but plausible fixed rates.
+Pessimistic but plausible constant rates.
 Use for stress-testing worst-case scenarios.

 | Parameter | Required | Type | Description |
 |-----------|----------|------|-------------|